-Court uses MCR 3.310 and grants ex-parte relief as per court rules.
-Court will accelerate briefing schedule.
+Court follows MCR 3.310 and grants ex-parte relief as per court rules.
+Court may accelerate briefing schedule.

-Docket scheduled by Case Management Office.
-Adjournment by motion or stipulation for good cause.
 Exhibits marked by attorneys prior to trial; Plaintiff - numbers; Defendant - letters.
 Trial briefs required for bench trials.
+Parties may stipulate to bench trials being decided on briefs.
 Trial hours are 8:30 a.m. to 4:30 p.m.
 Court requires proposed findings in bench trials; can be amended after trial to conform to evidence.
 Court conducts voir dire and counsel may participate.
 Specific voir dire requests allowed at day of trial, in writing.
-Proposed jury instructions allowed on plain paper on first day of trial.
-Jury charged after final argument and may take instructions into deliberations.
+Proposed jury instructions required at least one week prior per the Court's Final Pretrial Order.